Best Home Security Cameras

 But one particular bad neighbor stands out — the extra paranoid guy with the array of security cameras pointed in every direction.
 What exactly is he trying to keep an eye on?
 Is it you?

-You might be wondering if you can block your neighbor’s security cameras, or if what they’re doing is even legal in the first place.
+You’re probably wondering whether you can legally block your neighbor’s security cameras, or if their surveillance setup crosses any legal boundaries.
 Isn’t it an invasion of your privacy to be recorded by this weirdo every time you check the mail?
 We’re going to answer all of those questions and more, so don’t worry.

 Let’s start with the legal question because that’s going to determine your next steps.